Skip To Content

 With ongoing research, experts hope that osteoporosis will come to be considered a curable disease.
 Research has enhanced our knowledge about how to maintain a healthy skeleton throughout life and has led to progress in understanding the causes, prevention, diagnosis, and treatment of osteoporosis.
 Every research advance brings us closer to eliminating the pain and suffering caused by this disease.

-NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this booklet: Joan McGowan, Ph.D., and William Sharrock, Ph.D., NIAMS, NIH; Sundeep Khosla, M.D., Mayo Clinic College of Medicine, Rochester, MN; Barbara Lukert, M.D., University of Kansas, Kansas City, KS; and Eric Orwoll, M.D., Oregon Health and Science University, Portland, OR.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of previous versions of this publication: Joan McGowan, Ph.D., and William Sharrock, Ph.D., NIAMS/NIH; Sundeep Khosla, M.D., Mayo Clinic College of Medicine, Rochester, MN; Barbara Lukert, M.D., University of Kansas, Kansas City, KS; and Eric Orwoll, M.D., Oregon Health and Science University, Portland, OR.

 For updates and for any questions about any medications you are taking, please contact